 What is adequate/healthy sleep and how much do I need?

-7-9 hours is what most healthy adults needs to be adequately rested and avoid negative health outcomes associated with sleep deprivation.
+7-9 hours is what most healthy adults need to be adequately rested and avoid negative health outcomes associated with sleep deprivation.
 For additional information on sleep, visit the National Sleep Foundation.

-How can I better manage my current financial needs and plan my future financials needs while in college?
+How can I better manage my current financial needs and plan my future financial needs while in college?